-Volterra, thanks to its strategic position, offers the view one of the most astonishingly beautiful nature landscapes in Tuscany.
+Volterra, thanks to its strategic position, offers some of the most astonishing views of natural landscapes in Tuscany.

 It was one of the “twelve cities” of the Etruscan League known by the name of Velathri.
 Believed to have been continuously inhabited as a city since at least the end of the 8th century BC, during the Roman period it became a dominating power over the surrounding territory.

 In the Middle Ages, it became a city-state.
 Walking through its very enchanting historical center, we can still see the medieval characteristics of the town.